February 22, 2017

 Sinus headache facts

-- Sinuses are air spaces that develop from the nasal passages that help with air humidification and mucus secretion.
+- Sinuses in the face are air the spaces that develop from the nasal passages and help with air humidification and mucus secretion.

 - Inflammation of the sinuses may decrease the ability for the mucus to drain, increasing pressure within the sinuses and leading to a sinus headache.
-Common causes of inflammation include allergies or colds.
+Common causes of inflammation include allergies, infections, or colds.

 - Diagnosis of sinus headache is often based on history and physical examination.
 Blood testing and X-rays are usually not required.

 - Treatment is directed at decreasing the inflammation within the sinus passages, allowing them to drain, and decreasing the pressure that is the cause of the headache.
 Antibiotics may not always be necessary.